-• De-identification consent: a form of 'use consent' for an accredited data recipient of particular CDR data, or a CDR representative, to de-identify some or all of that CDR data in accordance with the CDR data de-identification process and:
+- De-identification consent: a form of 'use consent' for an accredited data recipient of particular CDR data, or a CDR representative, to de-identify some or all of that CDR data in accordance with the CDR data de-identification process and: - use the de-identified data for general research, and/or

-CDR Rules, paragraph 1.10A(1)(c)(ii).
+&lt;sup>20 CDR Rules, paragraph 1.10A(1)(c)(ii).
 A 'disclosure consent' includes an AP disclosure consent, as well as a consent for an accredited data recipient to disclose CDR data to an accredited person for the purposes of direct marketing.